gusbikos/hello-world/README.md

 # hello-world
-Hello world I am happy to be a member of the git-hub community!
+Hello world I am happy to be a member of the Github community!
+Technology is my passion!